Yih-Hsing Pao: Career in China and Taiwan

 At the invitation of Li Kwoh-ting in 1983, Pao returned to Taiwan to serve as founding leader of the Institute of Applied Mechanics at National Taiwan University.
 Between 1992 and 1995, he served as president of the Chinese Society of Theoretical and Applied Mechanics, based in Taipei.
 In 2009, Pao was formally appointed a Distinguished Research Chair Professor within NTU's Institute of Applied Mechanics.
 From 2003, he had held a professorship at the College of Civil Engineering and Architecture within Zhejiang University in China.

 Honors and awards

 Pao's honors and awards included election as member of the United States National Academy of Engineering in 1985, and an equivalent honor from Taiwan's Academia Sinica in 1986.
 He participated in the Humboldt Research Award Programme and is a recipient of the Humboldt Foundation's Senior Scientist Award.
-In 2001, Pao won Taiwan's Presidential Science Prize for Applied Sciences.
+In 2001, Pao won Presidential Science Prize for Applied Sciences.
 A conference was held in Taipei to mark Pao's 80th birthday in 2010, and the presented papers, alongside some of Pao's own works, were compiled into a Festschrift titled From Waves in Complex Systems to Dynamics of Generalized Continua, published in 2011.